openstack/nova/doc/source/nova.concepts.rst

 Flat DHCP Mode
 ~~~~~~~~~~~~~~

 This is similar to the flat mode, in that all instances are attached to the same bridge.
 In this mode nova does a bit more configuration, it will attempt to bridge into an ethernet device (eth0 by default).
 It will also run dnsmasq as a dhcpserver listening on this bridge.
-Instances receive their fixed ips by doing a dhcpdiscover.
+Instances receive their fixed IPs by doing a dhcpdiscover.

 VLAN DHCP Mode
 ~~~~~~~~~~~~~~